The Masters of Arts Program

 - International Political Analysis.

 If you lack relevant professional experience, you will be required to obtain practical training through an internship with an international organization in the business, government, or non-profit sector.
-There are also opportunities to travel overseas through our Emerging Markets Travel Program, our Language Immersion Study Awards, and our International Peace and Development Travel Fellowships.
+There are also opportunities to travel overseas through our International Study Tours, our Language Immersion Study Awards, and our International Peace and Development Travel Fellowships.
 We also award a number of summer internship stipends.

 - Emerging Markets & Country Risk Analysis; and